nordic-institute/X-Road-development/TEST_WORKFLOW.md

 - License exists in root folder
 - Is the licensing of the tests and its dependencies ok?

-8.2.5 Pull request
-- Pull requests are generally reviewed and accepted on first-come, first-served (FCFS) basis.Non-functional requirements
-- Descriptive git commit messages
-	- E.g "Added xroad-global-configuration test case 3.3" or "Fixed login test working with new layout"

-8.2.6 Browser acceptance testing
+8.2.5 Browser acceptance testing
 - Browser versions
-    - Mozilla firefox versionin tests README.md
+    - Mozilla firefox version tests README.md
     - Chrome version version tests README.md
     	- Chrome used only smoke tests (excluding file download and upload, and certificates)

+8.3 Pull request
+- Pull requests are generally reviewed and accepted on first-come, first-served (FCFS) basis.
+- Descriptive git commit messages
+	- E.g *"Added xroad-global-configuration test case 3.3"* or *"Fixed login test working with new layout"*

+8.4 If acceptance criteria are not met, then Vendor is requested to bring submitted work up to acceptance requirements.

+8.5 Head Architect can, in consultation with Partners, hold up acceptance of new pull requests from other Vendors, to allow Vendor fix the deficiencies found in submitted work.

+8.6 When the changeset meets the acceptance criteria and all the reviewers have accepted the work, then Head Architect pulls in and merges the work into X-Road-tests/develop.

 ## 9 Bug fixes